zerreat/web-crawler-api/README.md

 # Web Crawler API

 This project is a web crawler API built using Python and Flask.
 The API takes a root URL and a depth value as inputs and returns a JSON file containing all the crawled links up to the specified depth.
-This tool is useful for scraping web pages and retrieving links for various purposes, such as research, analysis, or automation.
+Additionally, the project provides a simple web interface for users to interact with the API and download the crawled links easily.

 ## Features
 - Recursively crawls websites up to a user-defined depth.
 - Extracts and returns unique links from the crawled pages.
 - Outputs results as a downloadable JSON file.
 - Handles invalid URLs and unreachable pages gracefully.
+- Provides an easy-to-use web interface for users to input the URL and depth, and download the result.

 ## Tech Stack
 - **Backend**: Flask (Python)
 - **Web Scraping**: requests, BeautifulSoup
+- **Frontend**: HTML, CSS, JavaScript

 ## Installation